 Bonding behavior is the easiest way to tell if two parrots are getting along.
 Since parrots are social creatures, they form close bonds with same-species birds.

 The pair of parrots will enjoy each other’s company and defend each other in times of danger.
 These close bonds can often last a lifetime, especially between opposite-sex birds in captivity.

 The following signs mean that two birds have accepted each other:

 - Preening each other’s feathers.

 - Regurgitating food.

-Avoid separating bonded parrots because this can cause stress, depression, and other mental issues.
-This applies to male-female and same-sex bonding, so introduce parrots slowly over several weeks.
+Avoid separating bonded parrots because this causes stress, depression, and other mental health issues.
+This applies to male-female and same-sex pair bonding.